Contemporary history of Spain

 The promulgation of the Constitution of 1812, a work by Salvador Viniegra (Museo de las Cortes de Cádiz).

 The contemporary history of Spain is the historiographical discipline and a historical period of Spanish history.
-However, conventionally, Spanish historiography tends to consider as an initial milestone not the French Revolution, nor the Independence of the United States or the English Industrial Revolution, but a decisive local event: the beginning of the Spanish War of Independence (1808).
+Conventionally, Spanish historiography tends to consider the beginning of the Spanish War of Independence (1808) as an initial milestone, rather than the French Revolution, the Independence of the United States or the English Industrial Revolution.